tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/create-account-sas.md

 Stored access policies are currently not supported for an account SAS.

 > [!CAUTION]
 > Shared access signatures are keys that grant permissions to storage resources, and they should be protected in the same manner as an account key.
 It's important to protect an SAS from malicious or unintended use.
 Use discretion in distributing an SAS, and have a plan in place for revoking a compromised SAS.
-Operations that use shared access signatures should be performed only over an HTTPS connection, and SAS URIs should be distributed only on a secure connection such as HTTPS.
+Operations that use shared access signatures should be performed only over an HTTPS connection, and SAS URIs should be distributed only on a secure connection, such as HTTPS.

 ## Authorization of an account SAS

-You secure an account SAS by using the storage account key.
-To create an account SAS, a client application must possess the account key.
+You secure an account SAS by using a storage account key.
+When you create an account SAS, your client application must possess the account key.

 To use Azure Active Directory (Azure AD) credentials to secure an SAS for a container or blob, [create a user delegation SAS](create-user-delegation-sas.md).